How To Do Tratak – Powers Of Tratak – Dangers Of Tratak

 - The symbol most commonly used is a candle flame (called Jyoti Tratak) and the second one being a black bindi or dot put on a wall.

-- The purpose of focusing the eyes on an external object is to arouse the internal vision and make it steady by stopping the eye movements.
+- The purpose of focusing the eyes on an external object is to arouse the internal vision and make it steady by stopping eye movements.

 There are many symbols on which Tratak can be done viz.: candle flame, a Shiva lingam, yantra, mandala, the full moon, a star, the rising or setting sun (when it is orange, not yellow), a chakra, the symbol of Om etc. The Tratak can also be done on a rose, a mountain, the sky, a black dot or any object of your choice.

-How To Do Tratak
+How To Do Jyoti Tratak Meditation

 - Place a candle at arm’s length in front, with the flame at eye’s level.